A tow truck driver loading a black car onto a flatbed while operating the winch.

 What should I do if my tire is flat?

 If you know how to change a tire and you can pull off the road to a safe place, you might want to tackle the job yourself.
 But if you aren’t prepared to DIY, you can call roadside assistance instead.
-A technician may be able to change your tire onsite and get you back on the road for free.
+A technician may be able to change your tire on site and get you back on the road as part of the service covered by your policy.

 Will 911 help with a flat tire?